Lady Blue Devils suffer big loss to Hancock Hawks - Picayune Item

 Lady Blue Devils suffer big loss to Hancock Hawks

-The Lady Blue Devils had a rough night in their 67-22 loss to the Hancock Hawks.
+The Lady Blue Devils had a rough night in the form of a 67-22 loss to the Hancock Hawks Friday night.

 Hannah Mitchell led the Blue Devils in scoring with 10 points.

-Up next for the Lady Blue Devils (5-6) is their second match up with the Poplarville Hornets (2-8).
+Up next for the Lady Blue Devils is their second match up with the Poplarville Hornets.
 In their last outing the Blue Devils beat the Hornets 37-34.
-The Lady Blue Devils look to put their loss against the Hawks in the past and respond with another win over the Hornets.
+The Lady Blue Devils look to put their loss against the Hawks in the past and follow up with a win against the Hornets.

 “The kids have responded well all year, I want them to minimize their mistakes and play hard.
 Every game and win this year will be earned,” said Bauer.

-The Blue Devils will be hosting the Hornets Tuesday, Dec 14.
-Tip off is set for 6 p.m.
+The Lady Blue Devils’ game against the Poplarville Hornets was played Tuesday, Dec 14.
+Tip off was set for 6 p.m.